Universal Mott quantum criticality in a modified periodic Anderson model: RESULTS

 \subsection{Transport quantities}

-In this section, we analyze the optical conductivity to identify signatures of the quantum critical point.
+In this section, we analyze the optical conductivity to identify signatures of the Mott quantum criticality.
 We further compute the DC conductivity and resistivity, demonstrating a scaling collapse of the latter with an exponent comparable to that of the SBHM.